zym1119/DeepLabv3_MobileNetv2_PyTorch/README.md

 After training, tensorboard is also available to observe training procedure using `tensorboard --logdir=./exp_dir/summaries`

-If you have some question, please leave a issue.
+If you have some question, please leave an issue.